rmros/eve-ng/README.md

 * Rewrote capture handler to capture traffic locally to docker node

 ## Known Issues and todos
+* Need to link the ovs pnet interfaces to physical interfaces
 * Need to work on error checking for adding interfaces
 * Currently interfaces aren't removed when docker images are deleted
 * Docker mgmt interface attaches as eth0.
 Need to change this to something such as mgmt0